 - Board Development and Governance – April 10, 2019

 * May 8, 2019 (make-up date)

-Mini-Grant Opportunity: At the end of the training series, all participating organizations that have fulfilled the attendance requirement will be eligible to apply for a non-competitive mini-grant of up to $3,000.
+- Mini-Grant Opportunity: At the end of the training series, all participating organizations that have fulfilled the attendance requirement will be eligible to apply for a non-competitive mini-grant of up to $3,000.
 The mini-grant is intended to support activities identified during the training series that would help organizations advance the effectiveness of their organization.
-Mini-grants will be approved based on the merits of the application, and will include an additional $500 stipend for attendance at all 5 sessions.
+Mini-grants will be approved based on the merits of the application.

 The training program will be open to nonprofit arts and creativity organizations that: